 For the six months ended June 30, 2021 and 2020, we have recognized \$0.3 million and \$0.2 million in collaboration revenues, respectively.
 Associated costs of sale of \$0.8 million and \$0.3 million, respectively, are included within research and development costs in the consolidated statements of operations and comprehensive loss.
 Amounts expected to be recognized as revenue within the 12 months following the balance sheet date are classified as a current portion of deferred revenue in the balance sheets in our financial statements included elsewhere in this prospectus.
-Amounts not expected to be recognized as revenue within the 12 months following the balance sheet date are classified as a current portion of deferred revenue in the balance sheets and classified as deferred revenue, net of current portion.
+Amounts not expected to be recognized as revenue within the 12 months following the balance sheet date are classified as deferred revenue, net of current portion.
 As of June 30, 2021, we have current deferred revenues of \$1.1 million and long-term deferred revenues of \$0.2 million, which will be recognized as the research and development costs and labor effort are incurred, which is expected to be a three-year period.